EcoDynForecast/FREC3004_EnvInformatics_Class/Module7_Carbon_Stocks/vegetation_only/Module7_Carbon_Stocks_Vegetation_Only.md

     are very uncommon species to it won’t influence your answer much).
     The parameters we use come from Table 4 in the Jenkins et al. 2003 paper on Canvas.
-  - The equation for coverting diameter to biomass is at the bottom of Table 4 in Jenkins et al. 2003.
+  - The equation for converting diameter to biomass is at the bottom of Table 4 in Jenkins et al. 2003.
 The equation uses B0 and B1 from “Allometrics.csv”.
   - The site level value is the average across plots.
 Don’t forget that